 Ketamine Assisted Therapy

-Discover the transformative power of Ketamine Assisted Psychotherapy (KAP) – a pioneering psychedelic therapy treatment for mental health.
+Discover the transformative power of Ketamine Assisted Psychotherapy (KAP).
+A pioneering psychedelic therapy treatment for mental health.
 Our experienced therapists use ketamine to help you reach a deeper level of insight and healing.

 Ketamine Assisted Therapy

-Ketamine assisted therapy is a form of psychotherapy that involves the use of the drug ketamine to enhance the therapeutic process.
+Ketamine-assisted therapy is a form of psychotherapy that involves the use of the drug ketamine to enhance the therapeutic process.
 KAP sessions are typically conducted with a trained mental health professional, such as a psychiatrist, psychologist, or licensed therapist, who guides the patient through the experience while also providing therapeutic support.

 Ketamine therapy is used as a treatment for certain mental health conditions, such as mood disorders, anxiety and depression.
 It involves the administration of a low dose of ketamine, a dissociative anaesthetic, through an intravenous (IV) infusion.
-The treatment is only administered after consulatation in a medical setting over a period of 40 minutes to two hours, and patients may require several treatments over the course of several weeks or months.
+The treatment is only administered after consultation in a medical setting over a period of 40 minutes to two hours, and patients may require several treatments over the course of several weeks or months.

 How Does Ketamine-Assisted Psychotherapy Work?